capitalch/trace/Walkthrough.md

         }
     ]
 }

-7. To start development server from command line in a command window:
+# To start development server from command line in a command window:
   a) env\Scripts\activate
   b) cd dev\traceServer
   c) set FLASK_APP=traceServer  // no spaces
   d) flask run

-complete

 * Because of settings.json the environment is switched to "env"